Arlene Foster: Personal life

 Arlene Foster has three children with her husband Brian.
 In 2008, she was recognised as Assembly member of the year at the Women in Public Life Awards.
 She and her family live on the outskirts of Brookeborough, a village in the east of County Fermanagh.

-In 2020, Foster sued TV doctor Christian Jessen for defamation over his claim of a relationship with a protection officer.
-The High Court in Belfast heard that Jessen, a presenter on the Channel 4 show Embarrassing Bodies, who had more than 300,000 Twitter followers, sent an initial tweet on 23 December 2019.
-It was then retweeted more than 500 times and Jessen had followed up the tweet with other "aggravating" tweets.
-Mr Justice McAlinden said he would reserve his decision and make a written judgment.
+In 2020, Foster successfully sued TV doctor Christian Jessen for defamation over his claim of a relationship with a protection officer.
+Jessen, a presenter on the Channel 4 show Embarrassing Bodies, with over 300,000 Twitter followers, sent a first tweet on 23 December 2019, which was retweeted over 500 times and subsequently sent further "aggravating" tweets.
 On 27 May 2021, Mr Justice McAlinden ordered Dr Jessen to pay damages of £125,000 and Foster's legal costs.